 Help make a fellow student’s transition to McMaster a memorable one and consider applying for this volunteer position.
 The program takes place from June to April of the following year and requires a commitment of a few hours per week (not every week).
 All upper-year buddies are expected to attend an online orientation and complete online training.

 Registration opens in May.
-Visit OSCARplus and search the events calendar (under Student Success Centre > Volunteer & Experience Building > Program Registrations) for a registration date.
+Visit OSCARplus and search the calendar (under Student Success Centre > Volunteer & Experience Building > Program Registrations) for a registration date.

 A student-led organization, the McMaster Students Union (MSU) operates more than 30 businesses and services to meet undergraduate student needs and interests.
 If you want to meet new people and get support from your peers, an MSU service or program is a great place to start.
 Here are some valuable services to help you get involved.